 The area north of the Faroe Islands

-and interpretation of these.
-An ad hoc task force was established in 2008 under chairmanship of the Faroese Earth and Energy Directorate (Jardfeingi) together with the Geological Survey of Denmark and Greenland (GEUS) with the purpose of preparing the submission documents.
-The task force had representatives of national authorities and institutions from both Denmark and the Faroes.
+The Danish/Faroese submission documents an extended continental shelf beyond the 200 nautical mile limit north of the Faroe Islands of c.
+90,000 km2.
+The submission is a result of several years of work acquiring bathymetric and seismic data and interpreting them.
+In 2008 an ad hoc task force was set up under chairmanship of the Faroese Earth and Energy Directorate (Jarðfeingi) together with the Geological Survey of Denmark and Greenland (GEUS).
+Its purpose was to prepare the submission documents.
+It had representatives of national authorities and institutions from both Denmark and the Faroe Islands.

 On 12 March 2014, the Commission on the Limits of the Continental Shelf (CLCS) finalized its examination of this Partial Submision by a recommendation that confirms the entitlement of the Kingdom of Denmark to an outer continental shelf beyond 200 nautical miles north of the Faroe Islands.